-While both fireplace and chimney systems provide warmth and are enjoyable there are some distinct differences.
+While both fireplace and chimney systems provide warmth and enjoyment, there are some distinct differences.
 If you are not sure what kind of fireplace and chimney system you have, read on!

 Pre-fabricated Fireplaces and Chimney Systems

-Prefabricated Fireplaces/Factory built fireplaces and chimneys can last for years, but keep in mind they are appliances and life expectancy is approximately 10 -15 years as long as there are no damages due to a chimney fire, lightning strike, water penetration or other occurrence.
-Over time the parts can wear out and ultimately need replaced.
+Prefabricated fireplaces/factory-built fireplaces and chimney are appliances and with all appliances they do not last forever.
+Life expectancy for these types is approximately 10 -15 years as long as there are no damages (due to a chimney fire, lightning strike, water penetration or other occurrence).
+Over time, parts can wear out, warp, rust and ultimately need to be replaced.

 Masonry Fireplaces and Chimney Systems

-As shown in the diagram, these systems has a firebox built of individual generally yellowish firebrick, a brick chimney above the roof and if you look up past the damper you will see an upside down funnel also built of brick.
+As shown in the diagram, these systems have a firebox built of individual (generally yellowish) firebrick, a brick chimney above the roof, and if you look up past the damper, you will see an upside down funnel also built of brick.

-You can install a fireplace insert in a fireplace, but that is not the case with a prefabricated fireplace unit.
+Another difference between masonry and factory-built fireplaces is that you can install a fireplace insert in a masonry fireplace, but that is not the case with a prefabricated fireplace unit.

 Below are some real life examples of prefabricated and masonry chimneys and fireplaces.

 Now that you know the differences you should be able to tell what kind of system you have, prefabricated or masonry.
-Contact us today – we’ll be glad to talk you through the differences.
-But – we still can’t help you pick out eggs!
+Contact us today with any questions you still have – we’ll be glad to talk you through the differences.